dovecot/documentation/source/configuration_manual/authentication/oauth2.rst

 Support for :rfc:`7628` OpenID Discovery (OIDC) can be achieved with ``openid_configuration_url`` setting.
 Setting this causes Dovecot to report OIDC configuration URL as ``openid-configuration`` element in error JSON.

+.. versionchanged:: 2.3.21 OAuth2 error handling was made to always use OAUTH2 mechanisms errors, so ``openid-configuration`` would be emitted always.

 Full config file
 ******************